Tech-at-DU/React-Redux-Tetris-Tutorial/10-Default-State.md

 ✅ Each shape is a 4×4 grid, grouped by rotation.
 The shape index matches its color.

+IF the block of code above isn't making sense try this AI prompt:

+> "<paste the code block above here> This somehow describes the blocks in the game Tetris, how does that work?"

 ---

 ### 🧩 Step 3: Add Utility Functions